 A lot of students work part-time while studying.
 For many, the money earned is essential income.
 But part-time work or vacation work can also help you get a graduate job in the future.
 You can use it to help you identify your strengths (what are you good at? what parts of your job do you particularly enjoy doing?) and, whether you realise it or not, you’ll develop skills that will help you in the future.
 For example, you could be dealing with difficult people and improving your negotiation skills or developing excellent attention to detail by doing repetitive tasks.

 Start with Careers and Placements.
-We offer work experience opportunities through the Student Internship Bureau, the Placement Year Programme, Volunteering and Enterprise.
+We offer work experience opportunities through York Internships, the Placement Year Programme, Volunteering and Enterprise.
 We also oversee York Futures Scholarships, which you can apply for to help fund your activities.

 Other places to look:

-International students may face regulations that affect the kind of work you can undertake whilst you are studying.
+International students may face regulations that affect the kind of work you can undertake while you are studying.
 See the Working during your studies page for more information.